 - Ear infection: a child may attend the center with these symptoms if a note from the pediatrician is provided.

-- Scarlet fever, hand, food and mouth: a child with these symptoms must stay home and return to the center with a note from the pediatrician stating that the child is not contagious and may participate in all the activities.
+- Scarlet fever, hand, food and mouth: a child with these symptoms must stay home and can return to the center with a note from the pediatrician stating that the child is not contagious and may participate in all the activities.

 - Chicken pox: a child with these symptoms must stay home.
 The child may return to the center with a note from the pediatrician stating that the child is not longer contagious and is able to participate in all daily activities and all lesions are crusted over..